Joshikarank/Crypto-Trading-Simulator-MVP-Fullstack-AI-Powered/README.md

 | RAM             | 16 GB or more             |
 | Cores           | 4+ physical cores         |
 | Platform        | Use [**Vast.ai**](https://vast.ai) — cheap GPU rentals |

-you can rent gpu fo lowest costzz
+💡 *You can rent a GPU for the lowest costs on Vast.ai — no credit card needed.*

 ---

 ## 💸 Personal Spend & Reality